Jason Lyon: Career

 Together with John-David Burnes and Crispin Duenas he also took part in the team event.
 With his 646 score from the ranking round combined with the 644 of Burnes and the 664 of Duenas, the Canadians were in 11th position after the ranking round.
 In the first round they were beaten by the Italian team 219–217.
 They went on to reach the final and win the silver medal.

-In 2010 Jay Lyon won a silver medal in the individual event at the 2010 Commonwealth Games in New Delhi.
+In 2010 Lyon won a silver medal in the individual event at the 2010 Commonwealth Games in New Delhi.
 He lost in the gold medal finals to India's Rahul Banarjee 6 to 5 in the set system.
 In the previous match he defeated Rahul's teammate, Jayanta Talukdar, 6 to 0.

-In the 2011 season, at the World Championships in Italy, Jay shot an impressive ranking score of 1350 and ranked eighth.
+In the 2011 season, at the World Championships in Italy, he shot an impressive ranking score of 1350 and ranked eighth.
 He finished fifth in the matchplay and win Canada an Olympic Quota placing.

-Jay Lyon was the only Canadian to have achieved the 1350 benchmark score, it took significant efforts since, but Lyon was barely bested.
+Lyon was the only Canadian to have achieved the 1350 benchmark score, it took significant efforts since, but Lyon was barely bested.

 During the end of the 2011 archery season, he added archery legend Jay Barrs to his support team.
 Barrs is currently Lyon's personal coach and the two continued working together leading into the 2016 Olympic Games.

 Lyon is also a student at the University of Winnipeg where he is studying kinesiology.
 In his off time he enjoys working out or playing other sports.
 His favorite sport, is ice hockey.
 He is an avid Winnipeg Jets fan.